sarthak77sharma/MatchMate/README.md

 ## 📷 Screen-shots

 <img src="screenshots/screenshot_profiles.png" alt="Login Screen" width="100" height="200" />                      <img src="screenshots/screenshot_history.png" alt="Login Screen" width="100" height="200" />                      <img src="screenshots/screenshot_myprofile.png" alt="Login Screen" width="100" height="200" />

+## 📈 MM Score

+- We calculate the distance between person's **latitude and longitude** and the matching profile's, based on the distance score updated.
+This helps in connecting with people who are in close proximity.
+- Based on the **age difference**, score is updated if the matching profile is more eligible!
+- Combining these scores, gives us the final **MM Score**

 ---